Win-Win for Azure Bluebirds and Arizona Vineyards

 Azure (or Mexican) Bluebirds (Sialia sialis fulva) are a subspecies of the Eastern Bluebird limited in range to northern Mexico and southeast Arizona.
 Here they nest primarily in the Patagonia and Huachuca Mountains, often visiting the grasslands surrounding these Sky Islands.
 Due to its strict habitat requirements, the Azure Bluebird is listed by Arizona Game & Fish as a “Species of Greatest Conservation Need” and “Vulnerable.”

-In partnership with the Sonoita Wine Guild and several other organizations, Tucson Audubon is launching an Azure Bluebird conservation project.
-We will install nest boxes on the vineyards of the Sonoita grasslands and in the Patagonia Mountains.
+In partnership with the Sonoita Wine Guild and several other organizations, Tucson Audubon has launched an Azure Bluebird conservation project.
+We have installed nest boxes on the vineyards of the Sonoita grasslands, and in the Canello Hills and Patagonia Mountains.
 Though breeding in the grasslands is historically documented for Azures, eBird and first-hand accounts reveal that the breeding range and population numbers have decreased.
 Research states lack of adequate nesting cavities to be the population’s primary limiting factor.